 Another service, Targeted Attack Discovery, helps to answer the question: “Is our IT infrastructure already compromised?”
 The service enables you to detect cybercriminal and cyberespionage activities in your network, to find the reasons and possible sources of the incidents, and to effectively plan mitigation activities.
 It also helps you avoid similar attacks in the future.
 The service includes threat intelligence, tool-aided analysis of the network and system artifacts based on information from Kaspersky Lab’s database of indicators of compromise (IoCs) and collected evidence of incident response teams.

 The RDP access used by xDedic “clients” is a legitimate tool often sanctioned by IT personnel, but it sometimes inadvertently increases the risk of an attack.
-To avoid such misconfiguration, Kaspersky Lab also offers important Security Training services for IT and non-IT workers.
+To avoid such misconfiguration, Kaspersky Lab also offers Security Training services.
 Kaspersky Lab provides different levels of such training suitable for managers, security specialists, and non-IT employees.